potassco/benchmark-tool/README.md

 `beval` - evaluates solver runs
 `bconv` - transforms output of eval into spreadsheets

-For more information and examples check `./doc/`.
+For more information and examples check the documentation.

 > **_NOTE:_**
 This project is still in active development.